Devonav/GoTrigger/clients/mobile/README.md

 ## License

-Part of the Password Sync cross-platform password manager.
+Part of the DeeplyProfound cross-platform password manager.

 ## Contributing